aspiredigitalus/Tenant-Build-CPQ/Education/CodingStandards.md

 [More Global Script Info](#3-global-scripts)

 ## 6. Products
-Because Products can contain code/scripts it creates a large amount of locations that a potentially buggy script could be hiding.
+Because Products can contain code/scripts, it creates a large amount of locations where a potentially buggy script could be hiding.
 For this reason, if your code will contain more than a single line, it is best to house your code in a global script, and pass it a reference to the Product, as necessary.

 ```Python
 ScriptExecutor.ExecuteGlobal('GlobalScriptName', Product)